This is Charlotte's first essay in a LONG TIME, and you won't find it anywhere else:

 "Let no man seek his own, but every man another's wealth" - 1 Corinthians 10:24.
 That comment REEKS of "redistribution" that idea that Republican Christians LOATHE.
 If it is such an evil concept, why does the Bible say we should do it?
 Moreover, the Bible doesn't claim we should do it in favor of the rich, like we did with the bail-outs.
 On the contrary, it claims we should forgive the debt of the poor and let the rich fund it!

 Take a look at the story about debt in Luke 7:36-50: We find Jesus eating with a Pharisee, who would be an "elite", a part of the richest in society.
 Pharisees often threw banquets to show off their wealth, it was a status display in ancient Jerusalem that gained them honor in the eyes of their peers.
 The Pharisee invited Jesus, but at the party a sinner woman comes in and begins weeping at his feet, washing them.
 The Pharisee thinks to himself how Jesus must not be a prophet for the woman is of low class & Jesus, if he had divine powers, should have known so.
-Jesus understands the man's thoughts and counters them with a parable about who would love a wealthy man that forgave debt more, a deb-tee who owed 50 pence or one who owed 500.
+Jesus understands the man's thoughts and counters them with a parable about who would love a wealthy man that forgave debt more, someone who owed 50 pence or one who owed 500.
 The answer is of course the one who owed 500 and then a long diatribe begins about how the more sinful or impoverished a person is, the more they love who forgives them.
-He is sure to point out that the pharissee in no way treated him with the same honor as the woman at his feet, because he did not understand the need of the impoverished.
+He is sure to point out that the pharisee in no way treated him with the same honor as the woman at his feet, because he did not understand the need of the impoverished.

-Imagine if the Republicans who pretend to be Christians REALLY acted like one and instead of authoring bail outs used the 700 billion to buy out the debts of the poor who were in foreclosure.
-How would that effect our society?
+Imagine if the Republicans who pretend to be Christians REALLY acted like one and instead of authoring bailouts used the 700 billion to buy out the debts of the poor who were in foreclosure.
+How would that affect our society?
 We are now in a situation where the rich have MORE money and the working class are MORE IN DEBT, to the point where 1 out of 8 Americans is now facing homelessness!
 How much crime & threat of violent revolution will we be facing in another three years when we continue on this trend of bailing out rich and we reach the projected number of 50% of families facing homelessness?
 It stands to reason there Jesus deliberately taught us to pray: 'forgive us our debts as we forgive our debtors'.
 Its a reiteration of the law God gave to the Jews, the law that was ignored so Jesus had to come.
 There's a ton of debt theme verses from the Bible, and yet the party that claims to embody Christian values say people who advocate giving bail outs to American workers & not American CEOS are "evil socialists"...
 So the question rises: what does Jesus advocating redistribution make him?
-Are the republicans saying Jesus is a socialist?
+Are the Republicans saying Jesus is a socialist?
 Or are they implying Jesus is Evil?
-You can't answer that question without revealing republicans & conservative democrats for what they are: liars!
+You can't answer that question without revealing Republicans & conservative Democrats for what they are: liars!

 In further reassertion, take one simple glance into Matthew 19:21-24: "Do not store up for yourselves treasures on earth, where moth and rust destroy, and where thieves break in and steal.
 But store up for yourselves treasures in heaven, where moth and rust do not destroy, and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also [...]
 Jesus answered, 'If you want to be perfect, go, sell your possessions and give to the poor, and you will have treasure in heaven.
 Then come, follow me.'
 But when the young man heard that saying, he went away sorrowful; for he had great possessions.
 Then Jesus said to his disciples, 'I tell you the truth, it is hard for a rich man to enter the kingdom of heaven.
 Again I tell you, it is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God.'"